ITRS-Group/cordial/tools/geneos/docs/geneos_aes_encode.md

 # `geneos aes encode`

-Encode plaintext to a Geneos AES256 format password using a key file.
+Encode plaintext to a Geneos AES256 format password using a key file, or create a Gateway "app key" file.

-A key file must either be provided using the `-k` option or otherwise all matching instances that have a configured key file are used to produce an encrypted password.
+A key file should be provided using the `-keyfile`/`-k` option for a file path, the `--crc`/`-c` option for the CRC of a shared keyfile, or otherwise all matching instances that have a configured key file are used to produce an encrypted password.

+## Encoding Passwords

-The plaintext password can be provided in three ways.
+For encoding passwords, the plaintext password can be provided in one three ways:

 1. The default is to prompt for the plaintext and again to verify they match.
 2. Alternatively the password can be provided directly on the command line using the `-p plaintext` flag or,